 Any damages stemming from an accident that was your fault, even if those damages exceed your insurance coverage, are your financial responsibility.
 Not being able to pay for these damages could lead to loss of savings and/or other assets– even financial ruin.

-If you can’t pay for whatever financial need remains after insurance limits are exceeded, courts will go after your assets if you are the party at fault.
+If you can’t pay for whatever financial need remains after insurance coverage limits are exceeded, courts will go after your assets if you are the party at fault.
 Depending on what your assets are, you may have much to lose.

 So How Much Car Insurance Do I Actually Need?